frdel/agent-zero/docs/usage.md

 > - Accessibility purposes
 > - Creating a more interactive experience

-#### Speech-to-Text
+### Speech-to-Text
-Send voice messages to agents using OpenAI's Whisper model:
+Send voice messages to agents using OpenAI's Whisper model (does not require OpenAI API key!):

 1. Click the microphone button in the input area to start recording
 2. The button color indicates the current status: